How to Buy the Perfect Engagement Ring

 Think about shapes and styles

 Engagement rings come in a wide variety of shapes and styles, from the classic ‘solitaire’ to a ‘boat’ shape packed with tiny gemstones.
-In all likelihood, certain shapes and styles will simply ‘speak to you’ when you start looking at rings, but here are some of the more popular styles to consider as a starting point:
+In all likelihood, certain shapes and styles will simply ‘speak to you’ when you start looking at rings and there’s no need to get too caught up in this, but here are some of the more popular styles to consider as a starting point:

 If you are looking for something bespoke, you could start with a stone or a piece of jewellery that resonates with you – whether it’s from the family collection or a place you’ve visited together – then design a completely new ring from scratch.
 This can be a rewarding, creative experience.